 Appalachian Ridge Artisan Cider, makes excellent European-style ciders from a restored barn in the middle of an apple orchard.
 Appalachian Ridge Artisan Cider offers his line of dry ciders, as well as pommeau, a spirit that is made by mixing apple cider and brandy.

-The three cideries are part of the Hendersonville Cheers!
+The two cideries are part of the Hendersonville Cheers!
 Trail, which includes six breweries and two wineries.
 Click to download a Cheers!
 Trail brochure and map.